From A Wiki of Ice and Fire

 A Storm of Swords

-When Daenerys Targaryen marches on Yunkai, they supplement their defense with sellswords.
+When Daenerys Targaryen marches on Yunkai, they supplement their defence with sellswords.
 Daenerys defeats the city in the Battle of Yunkai, turning the Second Sons and the Stormcrows in their service to her side.
 After Yunkai's surrender, Daenerys marches on Meereen.

 A Dance with Dragons